-2.2.
-Intersection assistant scenario
+2.1.
+Intersection Assistant Scenario

-In a first step we have implemented our AOD concept in a speech-controlled intersection assistant.
-After the driver has activated the system via a speech command, it monitors the right side traffic and informs about suitable gaps to enter the intersection, just like a co-driver would do.
+In a first step we have implemented our AOD concept in a speech-based intersection assistant.
+After the driver has activated the system via a speech command, it monitors the traffic on the right-hand side and informs the driver about suitable gaps to enter the intersection, just like a co-driver would do.
 A typical interaction with the system might look like this:

-• Driver: "Please watch right!"
+- Driver: "Please watch right!"

-• System: "Okay, I'm watching."
+- System: "Okay, I'm watching."

-• System: "Car is approaching."
+- ...

+- System: "Vehicle from the right."

+- ..

-• System: "Gap after next car."
+- System: "Gap after next vehicle."

-The system does not provide action recommendations and we expect that the driver uses the system information only as support and does not fully rely on it for making the turn.
+The system does not provide direct action recommendations and we expect that the driver uses the system information only as support and does not fully rely on it for making the turn.